Cioppino (Fisherman’s Stew)

 - When the stew is done simmering, remove and discard the thyme sprigs and stir in the butter.
 Add the clams and bring the stew back to a simmer.
 Cover and cook for about 6 minutes, until the clams have mostly opened.
 Gently stir in the shrimp and bring the stew back to a simmer; cover and cook until the shrimp are just cooked through and the clams are completely opened, about 5 minutes.
 Discard any unopened clams.
 Add the chopped thyme, then taste the stew and adjust seasoning, if necessary.

 - Divide the warm fish into serving bowls.
 Ladle the stew over top, dividing the clams and shrimp evenly amongst the bowls.
 Garnish with parsley, if using, and serve with garlic bread, focaccia, or a baguette for sopping up the broth.
-And remember a second bowl for shells and plenty of napkins.
+Set out a second bowl for shells and plenty of napkins.

 - Per serving (6 servings)